Aloha,

 Our position:

-The Association proposed an early retirement incentive like those used by many nearby districts to reduce their long-term expenses.
+those used by many nearby districts to reduce their long-term expenses.

 The District position: